 Pineapples contain an enzyme that helps to control the level of hydrochloric acid in the stomach.
 Pineapple juice is great for reducing hyperacidity and heartburn.

-They are rich in natural oils.
+Raw almonds are rich in natural oils.
 These neutralize the acid in the stomach and soothe the lining.
 High fiber content also aids in digestion.
-Next time you have heartburn you may want to just chew on some almonds.

 They stimulate mucous production to coat the stomach and soothe inflammation in the esophagus due to excessive acid.
 This helps to relieve heartburn as well as nausea.